okoyo13/Introduction-to-AI-Concepts/README.md

 3. Understand the concept of forward propagation, Back propagation, Loss functions.
 3. Learn to write simple models using simple tools (PyTorch or TensorFlow).
 When applying what you've learned, begin with topics such as MNIST (handwritten digit recognition).
-You can format the "Useful Links" section like this:
 Useful Links
 https://docs.pytorch.org/tutorials/index.html
 https://www.tensorflow.org/guide/keras